-Warm-ups: Starting with the second class period, there will be a short collection of warm-up problems due on Gradescope due one hour before class.
+Warm-ups: Starting with the third class period, there will be a short collection of warm-up problems due on Gradescope due one hour before class.
 I intend for these assignments to be relatively quick and will often use them to either give some practice for the previous class's material or lead into the current lesson.
 These will be graded primarily based on effort and engagement.
+Warm-ups comprise 10% of your overall grade in the course.

 Homework: There will be two homework assignments per week, due at 7:00 PM Tuesday and Friday evenings.
-Homework assignments will often be a mix of computation practice and problem-solving exercises.
+Homework assignments will often focus on developing one's proof-writing skills as well as one's mastery of number theory.
 Some problems may be difficult, so be sure to start early to give yourself time to work through problems that might take more creative energy.
 You are also welcome to work together on homework, but any work submitted must be your own.
 Late homework will not be accepted.
 Your lowest two homework scores, however, will be dropped.
+Homework comprises 30% of your overall grade in the course.

-Quizzes: There will be a quiz each Wednesday covering the material from the previous week.
-The quiz will be posted at 12:00 AM on Gradescope and should be submitted to Gradescope no later than 11:59 PM.
+Quizzes: There will be a quiz each Monday covering the material from the previous week.
+Quizzes will often be a mix of computational and proof-centric problems.
+The quiz will be posted at 12:00 AM on both Sakai and Gradescope and should be submitted to Gradescope no later than 11:59 PM.
 You may use your notes on the quizzes but no other outside material is permitted.
 Working on quizzes together with other students is not permitted.
-Once you begin a quiz, you may take up to one hour to complete it.
-This hour does not include time spent scanning and uploading solutions.
+Once you begin a quiz, there is no time limit beyond the 11:59 PM deadline.
 Your lowest quiz score will be dropped at the end of the semester.
+Quizzes comprise 35% of your overall grade in the course.

 Exam: There will be a self-scheduled final exam following the term.
-It will be posted to Gradescope at the beginning of the final exam period and will be due no later than the end of the final exam period.
 Like quizzes, the final exam will contain a mix of computational and theoretical questions covering the material from the entire term.
+The final exam comprises 20% of your overall grade in the course.